CircleCI-Public/circleci-server-windows-image-builder/README.md

 #  Example Packer Config For building Windows On CircleCI

 This folder contains everything you will need to build a Windows image with the CircleCI dsc resources, on CircleCI.
-For more information on setting up VM service, which includes specifying your new Windows image for your users, see our VM service guides for [server v3.x](https://circleci.com/docs/2.0/server-3-operator-vm-service/) and [server v2.x](https://circleci.com/docs/2.0/vm-service/).
+For more information on setting up VM service, which includes specifying your new Windows image for your users, see our VM service guides for [server v4](https://circleci.com/docs/server/latest/operator/manage-virtual-machines-with-machine-provisioner/).

 ## Building a Windows Image to use with `machine` Executor